Serverless Jamstack, Part 3: Connect Serverless Functions to Website

 Step 4: Deploy Application to App Platform

-In this step, you will deploy the entire application to App Platform from GitHub.
+In this step, you deploy the entire application to App Platform from GitHub.
 DigitalOcean’s App Platform is a Platform-as-a-Service (PaaS) offering that gives developers the ability to publish entire applications directly to DigitalOcean’s servers.

 To start deploying the static website from the DigitalOcean Control Panel, click Create in the top left, and then click Apps.